ErisMik/stephscript/README.md

 Stephscript is an esoteric programming language based off the sayings, jokes and quirks of a friend from Computer Science class.

 ## Installation
-Download this repository and PLACE THE FILE ON THE COMPUTER'S DESKTOP
+Download this repository and PLACE THE FOLDER ON THE COMPUTER'S DESKTOP Compile the stephscript compiler using nim (or download the binary)

 ## Usage
-run `python main.py my_file` in terminal to use
+run "steph myfile.stsc"

 ## Syntax
 ### Rules